 Daryl Sidle is a principal with Baxter, Baker, Sidle, Conn & Jones, P.A., a Baltimore law firm.
 The treasurer of the Board of Trustees, he is clerk of the Finance, Audit and Building Committees and also serves on the Executive Committee, the Committee on Trustees and the Joint Nominating Subcommittee.
 He and his wife Sandy are the parents of two Friends alumni.

 Rich Thayer is the managing director of ZTC Consulting, a global consultancy.
-He is clerk of the Marketing Committee and also serves on the Development Committee.
+He serves on the Development and Long-Range Plan Committees.
 A member of Stony Run Friends Meeting, where he is active in peace and justice issues.
-He and his wife Martha are the parents of a Friends alumnus and serve together on the Setting the Stage capital campaign.
+He and his wife Martha are the parents of a Friends alumnus.

 Meredith van den Beemt